Studsministern/1DT305-Applied-IoT-Project/README.md

 #### Setting up the IDE

 For the IDE I chose VS Code.
-The steps to setup VS Code for Windows with the correct extension (`Pymakr`) are the following:
+The steps to setup VS Code for Windows with the correct extension (Pymakr) are the following:

-1. Download and install the LTS release of Node.js [on this link](https://nodejs.org/en)
+1. Download and install the LTS release of Node.js [from this link](https://nodejs.org/en).
-2. Download and install VS Code [on this link](https://code.visualstudio.com/Download)
+2. Download and install VS Code [from this link](https://code.visualstudio.com/Download).
 3. Open VS Code.
-4. Open the **Extensions manager** from the left panel icon OR press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd>.
+4. Open the **Extensions manager** from the left panel icon _OR_ press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd>.
 5. Search for the **Pymakr** extension and install it.

 #### Flashing firmware to the RP2

-With the IDE installed, we now need to flash the firmware to the RP2.
+With the IDE installed, the firmware now needs to be flashed to the RP2.
 Make sure you have your RP2 and the USB-cable for these steps:

 1. Download the micropython firmware [from this link](https://micropython.org/download/rp2-pico-w/).
 Make sure that you download the latest firmware from `Releases`, and **not** from `Nightly builds`.
 You will get a `.uf2` file.
 2. Connect the **micro-usb** end of the cable to the RP2.
 Firmly hold the back of the USB slot when connecting the cable.
 There will probably be a small gap even when fully inserted, this is normal.
-3. While holding the **BOOTSEL** button on the RP2, connect the **USB type A** end of the cable to your computer.
-When you have connected the cable you can release the **BOOTSEL** button.
+3. While holding the <kbd>BOOTSEL</kbd> button on the RP2, connect the **USB type A** end of the cable to your computer.
+When you have connected the cable you can release the <kbd>BOOTSEL</kbd> button.
 4. There should be a new drive on your file system named `RPI-RP2`.
 This is the RP2 storage.
 Copy the `.uf2` file you downloaded earlier into this storage. **Do not disconnect the device during this installation!
-If you do you will most likely need to redo the above steps.**
+If you do you will most likely need to redo the above steps of flashing the firmware.**
 5. Your RP2 should now automatically disconnect and reconnect.

 #### Cloning and uploading the code